-- 1. Calculate the total volume of the antibody master mix needed based on the 50 $\mu$ L of antibody-beads master mix wanted per capture and the number of captures for the response curves (allowing for a couple of extra captures for good measure). - 2.
-Calculate the volume of each individual cross-linked antibody-to-beads stock needed for all captures, given an antibody concentration of 0.5 μg antibody/μL of the individual antibody-beads suspension (see the SOP titled "Antibody coupling and immobilization to Protein G magnetic beads using a 96-well plate KingFisher automated magnetic bead handling platform") and the number of captures (plus 2 extra captures for good measure).
+- 1. Calculate the total volume of the antibody master mix needed based on the $50~\mu L$ of antibody-beads master mix wanted per capture and the number of captures for the repeatability experiments over the 5 days (allowing for a few extra captures for good measure). - 2.
+Calculate the volume of each individual cross-linked antibody-to-beads stock needed for all captures, given an antibody concentration of 0.5 μ g antibody/ μ L of the individual antibody-bead suspensions (based on the SOP titled "Antibody coupling")

+and immobilization to Protein G magnetic beads using a 96-well plate KingFisher automated magnetic bead handling platform").

-In the end, depending on which volume from these two calculations is larger, excess supernatant (1X PBS-0.03% CHAPS-0.1% NaN3) will either need to be removed from the master mix, or extra 1X PBS-0.03% CHAPS-0.1% NaN3 can be added to the master mix to arrive at the 50 $\mu$ L of antibody master mix volume for each capture.
-(Alternatively, since the 50 $\mu$ L per capture volume is rather arbitrary, 1X PBS-0.03% CHAPS-0.1% NaN3 does not need to be added and a lower volume of the antibody master mix can be used per capture.)
+In the end, depending on which volume from these calculations is larger, excess supernatant (1X PBS-0.03% CHAPS-0.1% NaN $3$) will either need to be removed from the master mix, or extra 1X PBS-0.03% CHAPS-0.1% NaN $3$ can be added to the master mix to arrive at the 50 μ L of antibody master mix volume for each capture.
+(Alternatively, since the 50 μ L volume per capture is rather arbitrary, 1X PBS-0.03% CHAPS-0.1% NaN $3$ does not need to be added and a lower volume of the antibody master mix can be used per capture.)